AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/mithril_layouts.md

 # Layouts

-Layouts are used as containers to place tools and controls inside Stingray modules.
+Layouts are used as containers to place tools and controls inside editor modules.
 They are split in two types : Simple Layouts and Resizer Layouts.
-Each of these layouts can be placed inside another layouts.
+Each of these layouts can be placed inside another layout.

-In theses examples, dark borders were added to clearly show separation between panels with `stingray-border-dark` class but it can be ignored as it suits your needs.
+In these examples, dark borders were added to clearly show separation between panels with the `stingray-border-dark` class, but you can remove this if it suits your needs better.

-To use these examples simply copy and paste the code in your plugin, remove or add panels and replace the `'Panel x'` elements with you content.
+To use these examples simply copy and paste the code in your plug-in, remove or add panels and replace the `'Panel x'` elements with you content.

-You can try these examples by installing the [Mithril components sample](https://github.com/AutodeskGames/stingray-plugin-api-samples/tree/develop/samples/mithril_components) plugin inside your Stingray Editor.
+You can try these examples by installing the [Mithril components sample](https://github.com/AutodeskGames/stingray-plugin-api-samples/tree/develop/samples/mithril_components) plug-in in your editor.

-[TOC]

 ## Simple Layouts